ShayanDodge/ShayanDodge/README.md

    ---

  ## 👨‍💻 Shayan Dodge Journey</h3></summary>

-As a simulation engineer and freelance programmer, I have worked on various projects in electrical, mechanics, and plasma engineering.
-I take pride in my ability to collaborate with clients and develop robust and scalable software solutions to complex problems.
-One of my key areas of focus is exploring GPU acceleration to optimize FDTD simulations.
-I am constantly researching the latest technologies and methodologies to implement this technique into my work, ensuring that I achieve the best possible results.
-I am always eager to expand my knowledge and skills, and I enjoy working with others to learn and grow.
-My strong work ethic, attention to detail, and dedication to improving the efficiency and speed of my simulations have earned me a reputation for delivering high-quality work on time and within budget.
-In my free time, I enjoy keeping up with the latest developments in the fields of physics and computer science, and I am always looking for new opportunities to apply my skills and knowledge.
+"Welcome to my GitHub profile!
+I am a passionate physicist with a Master's degree in Physics and a strong background in programming and simulation in engineering.
+My expertise lies in creating robust computer codes for computational physics simulations using C++, Python, and MATLAB, with a particular focus on electromagnetics and familiarity with FDTD and FEM simulations.

+I have successfully delivered projects for clients in electrical, mechanics, and plasma engineering, providing programming and software development services that meet their specific needs.
+I am constantly researching the latest technologies and methodologies to improve my work, including exploring GPU acceleration to improve the efficiency of my FDTD simulations.

+With a strong work ethic, attention to detail, and dedication to delivering high-quality work on time and within budget, I enjoy collaborating closely with clients to ensure their needs are met and providing project management services to keep projects on track.
+I also offer training and workshops to help others expand their knowledge and skills in physics and computer science.

+If you have any questions or would like to discuss potential projects, please don't hesitate to reach out.
+I look forward to connecting with you!"

    ---